 This kind of merger — harmonious and infinitely enchanting — is surprisingly scarce in Miami.
 After all, the food has a lot to live up to when a killer setting is its counterpart.
-But luckily, there are a handful of eateries perched on winding canals, bustling bays, and blue oceans that offer the whole package.
+But luckily, there are a handful of eateries perched on winding canals, bustling bays, and the blue ocean that offer the whole package.

-Just travel downtown to longstanding Garcia’s Seafood Grille & Fish Market, overlooking the Miami River, and enjoy freshly seared scallops and mahi-mahi fingers.
+Just travel downtown to the longstanding Garcia’s Seafood Grille & Fish Market, overlooking the Miami River, and enjoy freshly seared scallops and mahi-mahi fingers.
 Or catch sweeping oceanfront views while reveling in a good steak at South Pointe Park’s Smith & Wollensky.

-There’s no better way to switch up lunch or dinner than dining al fresco with the Magic City’s glittering skyline and waterways as your backdrop.
+There’s no better way to switch up lunch or dinner than dining alfresco with the Magic City’s glittering skyline and waterways as your backdrop.
 Below, in alphabetical order, are ten of the best restaurants to do precisely that.

 Amara at Paraiso